akeneo/pim-helpcenter/content/updates/2021-04/2-Mass-delete-records.md

 # Mass delete your reference entity records
 ::: meta-data type="New" features="Productivity" available="mid-April" in="EE" link-to-doc="../articles/enrich-your-reference-entity-records.html#delete-a-selection-of-records"

-Ever needed to do some clean up in the records of your reference entities?
-You can now do it very quickly with just a few clicks directly from within your reference entity record grid.
-Indeed, you can now delete several records from the same reference entity at once.
-No doubt it will save you a tremendous amount of time!
+Have you ever needed to clean up your reference entity records?
+If yes, you can now do this very quickly within just a few clicks directly from your reference entity record grid.
+Indeed, you can now delete several records from the same reference entity at the same time.
+No doubt this will save you a lot of time!

 ![Reference entity records mass delete screen](../img/reference-entity-records-mass-delete.png)